 - Direct bank transfer: I will give you my bank details once an appointment has been arranged.

-- Paypal invoice or card payment (this will add 5% to the bill)
+- Paypal invoice or card payment (this will add 5% to the bill) usually for first booking

 - Cheques or cash can be send or delivered to the following address: Bodyworks Clinic, 15, High Street, Chalfont St Peter, Bucks SL9 9QE)